 Pronunciation, conversation, reading, and composition with emphasis on aural/oral development.
-(PR for 102: French 101 or equivalent)
+(PR for 102: French 101 or equivalent with a C or better or permission)

 112 Basic French.
 3 hrs.

 Emphasis on oral/written communication and on listening/reading comprehension.
 Students completing 112 with a C or higher 3 hours of credit (CR) for FRN 101 and 3 hours of graded credit for 112.
 For students who previously passed FRN 101, the 3 hours of credit for 101 WILL NOT COUNT toward graduation.
 (PR: two years or more of high school French or permission)